 - Student Teaching Option

-Through this option, students complete a 16-week unpaid student teaching placement in two different grade levels under the guidance of a Master Teacher.
-Learn more about our Student Teaching option.
+Following this path, students complete a 16-week, unpaid student teaching placement in two different grade levels under the guidance of an experienced teacher.

 - Standard Intern Teaching

 The Intern Teaching path is ideal for those wishing to pursue their teaching certification while earning an income.
 Students complete up to three terms as a paid teacher-of-record at an Alliant-approved school site (a K-12 public or charter school).
 In addition to the California School of Education’s general admission requirements, to pursue the intern teaching option students must meet the following state requirements*:

 - US Constitution competency